MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/remote-assist/mobile-app/annotate-shared-environment.md

 ## Adding annotations for remote collaborators in Dynamics 365 Remote Assist mobile to Teams desktop or mobile calls

-1. The annotation toolbar allows remote collaborators to place **Arrows** and **Drawings** into their environment.
-The **Color Picker** changes the color of your annotations.
-The **Undo** icon allows remote collaborators to remove the last annotation that they placed in their environment.
-The **Delete All** icon allows remote collaborators to remove all annotations that they placed in their environment (they cannot remove the technician’s annotations).
+1. The annotation toolbar allows remote collaborators to place Arrows and Drawings into their environment.
+The Color Picker changes the color of your annotations.
+The Undo icon allows remote collaborators to remove the last annotation that they placed in their environment.
+The **Delete All** button allows remote collaborators to remove all annotations that they placed in their environment (they cannot remove the technician’s annotations).

     ![Screenshot of the Microsoft Teams meeting toolbar, pointing out what each icon means.](./media/mrtoolbar.png)